Mariners 3, Tigers 2 | Federal News Network

 |000

-Runners left in scoring position_Detroit 2 (Jones, Hicks); Seattle 3 (Crawford 2, Negron).
-RISP_Detroit 0 for 3; Seattle 2 for 7.
+Runners left in scoring position_Detroit 2 (Candelario, G.Beckham); Seattle 3 (Murphy, Narvaez 2).
+RISP_Detroit 2 for 8; Seattle 2 for 7.

 |Detroit